 Adobe app activation and automatic updates

-Emails we send you may include a technology (called a web beacon: http://www.adobe.com/privacy/cookies.html#web-beacons) that tells Adobe whether you have received or opened the email, or clicked a link in the email.
-If you do not want us to collect this information from Adobe marketing emails, you can opt out of receiving Adobe marketing emails (http://www.adobe.com/privacy/opt-out.html#1).
+Emails we send you may include a technology (called a web beacon [https://www.adobe.com/privacy/cookies.html#web-beacons]) that tells Adobe whether you have received or opened the email or clicked a link in the email.
+If you do not want us to collect this information, you can opt out of receiving Adobe marketing emails [https://www.adobe.com/privacy/opt-out.html#communication].

 Adobe online advertising